georgesutphin/MCB585-2023/_episodes/01-R-RStudio-setup.md

 teaching: 45
 exercises: 10
 questions:
 - "What is R?
-What is RSudio?"
+What is RStudio?"
 - "How do I use the RStudio graphical user interface?"
 - "How do I perform basic calculations in R?"
 - "How do I assign values to variables in R?"